 - after age 65, every 6-12 months.

 Anyone at high risk should be tested every year or two after age 35.
-While there are no known prevention methods, blindness or significant loss of vision from glaucoma can be prevented if detected in the early stages.
+While there are no known prevention methods, blindness or significant loss of vision can be prevented if detected in the early stages.

 Search for a cure

 There is no cure for glaucoma, but proper treatment which includes medication or surgery can slow the progress of the disease.
-Understanding what causes glaucoma is the first step in finding a cure.
-Non-profit organisations like the [GRF] Glaucoma Research Foundation continuously provide funding for research on glaucoma.
+Understanding what causes the condition is the first step in finding a cure.
+Non-profit organisations like the Glaucoma Research Foundation [GRF] continuously provide funding for research on glaucoma.
 Some key research studies by the GRF include the Collaborative Normal Tension Glaucoma Study, which was the first controlled clinical trial to establish that lowering eye pressure preserves vision.
 The Catalyst For a Cure, is a consortium of specialists in genetics, nerve regeneration, and neurodevelopment working in real-time to understand neuronal loss in glaucoma and identify targets for intervention.
 National Eye Institute and industry also fund important research to unlock the mysteries of glaucoma and find better treatments.

-- Early diagnosis and treatment is key in preventing vision loss from glaucoma.
+- Early diagnosis and treatment is key in preventing vision loss from glaucoma

-- If you have diabetes or high blood pressure, you are at risk of developing glaucoma.
+- If you have diabetes or high blood pressure, you are at risk

 Keeping a check: How to go about your eye check-up